-- Except for emergencies, all students must have a pass from their teacher.
-High school students must check in with the high school office before coming down to nurse's office.
-Students without a pass will be sent back to class. - If a child has frequent visits to the nurse, his/her visits may be restricted to during lunch, recess, or PE unless we have documentation from your healthcare provider indicating the reason your child needs frequent absences from the classroom to see the nurse.
+• Except for emergencies, all students must have a pass from their teacher.
+High school students must check in with the high school office before coming down to Nurse's office.
+Students without a pass will be sent back to class.

+- If a child has frequent visits to the School Nurse, his/her visits may be restricted to during lunch, recess, or PE unless we have documentation from your healthcare provider indicating the reason your child needs frequent absences from the classroom to see the School Nurse.
 Parent/guardian will be contacted regarding frequent visits. - First aid and emergency treatment is given for health problems arising at school.
 Treatments started at home to be continued at school, (example: ice) need a note sent with instructions and time of last treatment. - If the nurse finds that a student is too ill to stay at school (examples of symptoms may include fever over 100°F and/or vomiting), the parent/guardian will be called and the student sent home.
-Students "not feeling good" or wanting to go home without having a fever, vomiting, or other symptoms considered by the nurse to warrant sending student home will be kept at school and monitored throughout the day. - Students are not to call home for parent/guardian to come and get them without going to the nurse first.
-Calling home without first seeing the nurse results in unexcused absences. - Children are not to be sent to school if they are too ill to function at school.
+Students "not feeling good" or wanting to go home without having a fever, vomiting, or other symptoms considered by the School Nurse to warrant sending student home will be kept at school and monitored throughout the day. - Students are not to call home for parent/guardian to come and get them without going to the Nurse's Office first.
+Calling parent/guardian to go home without first seeing the School Nurse may result in disciplinary action. - Children are not to be sent to school if they are too ill to function at school.
 We realize that not all illnesses require a trip to the healthcare provider.
-Please call the school nurse, and if she deems it necessary for your child to stay home, it will be an excused absence. - If you feel your child has a contagious condition (Strep throat, chicken pox, pinkeye, flu, ringworm, unknown rashes, etc.), contact the school nurse even if you do not seek immediate medical attention.
-If your child is seen by a healthcare provider, they may return to school (with the provider's approval) the next day after starting treatment for the condition.
-However, they should not return if their temperature is above 100°F or vomiting is present.
-Anytime you have your child seen by a healthcare provider, please obtain a "doctor's note" for missed school time.
+Please call the School Nurse to determine if it is deemed necessary for your child to stay home.
+Do not send your child to school just to be "checked out" by the School Nurse to see if he/she is too sick to come to school.
+The School Nurse is not your primary healthcare provider. - If you feel your child has a contagious condition (Strep throat, pinkeye, chicken pox, shingles, ringworm, unknown rashes, etc.), contact the School Nurse even if you do not seek immediate medical attention.
+If your child is seen by a healthcare provider, he/she may return to school (with the provider's approval) the next day after starting treatment for the condition.
+However, he/she should not return if his/her temperature is above 100°F or vomiting is present.
+Some contagious conditions require multiple-day quarantine periods away from school.
+It is recommended that anytime you have your child seen by a healthcare provider, you obtain a "doctor's note" for missed school time.